almazarrafael/Digital-Logic-Sim/README.md

 # Digital Logic Simulators/Debuggers

 ## description
-A variety of programs that simulate different digital logic components that I designed to help debug my 8-bit breadboard computer.
+A variety of programs that simulate different digital logic components that I designed for educational purposes and to help me debug my 8-bit breadboard computer.

 ## programs list and function